-Having already re-opened under the L’Oréal Paris label, 💦 Les Thermes de Saint-Gervais Mont Blanc underwent a huge renovation project last year . . .
+Having already re-opened under the L’Oréal Paris label, 💦 Les Thermes de Saint-Gervais Mont Blanc underwent a huge renovation project a couple of years ago . . .

 These 💦 thermal baths are nestled in a verdant and bucolic spot at the bottom of 🌳 the Parc Thermal in Le Fayet : 💦 in the gorge du Bonnant and next to the Cascade des Thermes.

 Steeped in history, the baths hold a special place in the hearts of locals.

 Rich in minerals, 💦 the thermal waters have been attracting bathers since the 19th century.
 The 💦 spa water has a long journey before arriving in the complex: their journey starts 6500 years ago, among the underground rocks of some of the highest peaks in Europe . . . the water trickles through the rocks, and the journey of several thousands of years gives the water its rich mineral and trace element content (sulphur, magnesium, boron, silicon, copper, and even manganese).
 The waters are captured naturally at 39°C, and their therapeutic virtues have been proven medically over a couple of centuries: soothing, healing, anti-inflammatory, a decongestant, anti-ageing, recognised in the world of dermatology.